Tree-formed Verification Data for Trusted Platforms: Secure Generation of Tree-Formed Verification Data

 \section{Secure Generation of Tree-Formed Verification Data}

-In this section, we show a practical solution for the problem described, using only a limited number of verification data registers to securely generate one root verification value.
+In this section, we show a practical solution for the problem of creating tree-formed verification data maintaining assumption V2, using only a limited number of protected verification data registers to securely generate one root verification value.

+Secure creation of verification data which represents root nodes of hash trees poses a particular problem.
+In the normal extend operation of a TPM used for linear chaining, only the measurement value taken by the RoTM on a component, and the current PCR value are used, and the operation itself is carried out in the hardware protected TPM.
+Thus, in particular, previous measurements already processed must not be used in the SML generation process, since they would have to be fetched from the SML which is not assumed to be protected.
+This would compromise assumption V2.

+For tree-formed verification data representing a hash tree, where adding a new leaf always affects $d-2$ inner nodes of the tree, where $d$ is the tree's depth, the challenge is to generate tree-formed verification data, from sequentially arriving measurement values, exclusively inside a limited number of hardware protected registers (PCRs), using only a single leaf measurement value as input.
+Concurrently we are looking for a compact algorithm which lends itself to implementation on secure hardware and would potentially require only minimal changes on existing TPM architecture.

 It should be noted that every reference to the concrete embodiments of Trusted Computing specified by the TCG made in this paper, in particular TPM operations, PCRs, and SML, are examples for possible realisations of the presented concepts.
-The algorithms and procedures can in principle be applied to every security technology with the minimum capabilities which are used by them.
+The algorithms and procedures can in principle be applied to every security technology with the minimum capabilities which are used by them (discussed in the Section~\ref{sec:compl-tree-form} on the complexity of the procedure).